davebuk/davebuk-Wemos-MQTT-websocket-PubSub-client/README.md

 ﻿# Wemos-MQTT-websocket-PubSub-client

- This project came about while looking for a quick way of seeing the status of various espurna flashed IOT devices.
+This project came about while looking for a quick way of seeing the status of various [espurna](https://github.com/xoseperez/espurna) flashed IOT devices.
 All of my devices use the MQTT protocol to communicate with openHAB.
 The project is my first attempt at bringing code like this together so there maybe a chance things will stop working.
 Feel free to offer any Pull requests or raise issues, but I can't promise to be able to implement ideas or fix things quickly. :)

- Using the option of MQTT over websockets, I found a web based MQTT client made by HiveMQ that will run in a single web page.
+Using the option of MQTT over websockets, I found a web based MQTT client made by [HiveMQ](https://github.com/hivemq/hivemq-mqtt-web-client) that will run in a single web page.
 I wondered if it was possible to run the page in a web server hosted on an ESP8266 WEMOS D1 MINI board.

 After some testing I was able to get the web server running using ESPAsyncWebServer and LittleFS to hold the web page and java script files.

- The code can be built using platformIO, flashed to a WEMOS D1 MINI and the file system held in the `/data` directory uploaded.
+The code can be built using platformIO, flashed to a WEMOS D1 MINI and the file system held in the `/data` directory uploaded from platformio using the `Upload Filesystem Image`option.

  ## Wifi connection